Eva Green found High Court battle ‘painful and damaging’ experience

 During the 11-day trial, messages sent by Ms Green to her associates were revealed in court, which included her describing potential crew members as “shitty peasants”, the production as a “B-shitty-movie” and an executive producer as “pure vomit”.

-Ms Green also spent two days giving evidence from the witness box, facing questions from White Lantern Film and lender SMC Speciality Finance’s (SMC) lawyers.
+Ms Green also spent two days giving evidence from the witness box, facing questions from White Lantern Film and SMC’s lawyers.

 The actress continued in her statement: “As a result of this case, the cat’s well and truly out of the bag that I am mildly terrified of public speaking, that I don’t understand technical financial structures, that I am fragile in the face of aggression, that I’m passionate about my work and that my heart breaks when people are unkind.